IceShuttle/NLPClub/README.md

 # RoadBlock
 The major road block I got was the amount of sentences that the paragraphs contain was too much to process thus I had to sample a small subset of the total data to work with.

+# Instructions
+1. Install sentence-transformers,pandas and spacy using pip
+2. Open the Jupyter Notebook
+3. Remove "/kaggle/input/pclub-nlp/" from both para_path and queries_path